m-b-davis/pm-sp-fastify/README.md

 ### Running within Docker (Production)
  - Make sure both apps are not running in development mode as they will be served from the same ports
- - Go to the root folder and run `docker-compose up`
+ - Go to the root folder and run ./run.sh.
+This will run the tests and then start docker-compose
  - Once complete, both services should be accessible at `http://localhost:4000` (UI) and `http://localhost:9191`.
 Note that this will change if the values in .env are changed